Craig Newmark: Other philanthropic activities

 In 2015, he donated $10,000 to Grow It Green Morristown for the installation of a composting toilet at the Early Street Community Garden.
 The facility was named "Craig Newmark Memorial Latrine #2".
 The first toilet Newmark sponsored was in the City of Jericho.

 Bloomberg News reported that Newmark donated $10 million to charities focused on hunger issues in 2020, as well.

 According to Newmark, as of May 2021 he'd given a total of $25 million to organizations working on food security.

 Newmark was among a group of prominent individuals who backed the Marshall Plan for Moms, which called on the Biden Administration to pass policies addressing paid family leave, training programs for women returning to work, and pay equity.

-Other examples of organizations and causes Newmark has supported include: OneVoice, Sunlight Foundation, Voto Latino, and the Wikimedia Foundation.
+Other examples of organizations and causes Newmark has supported include: OneVoice, Sunlight Foundation, Voto Latino, NYPD Bomb Squad, and the Wikimedia Foundation.

 He has given $100,000 to support wildlife rescue groups.
 Newmark has said that he is involved in pigeon rescue.

 In a 2021 interview, Newmark stated that he was looking to "slim down" his charitable giving, in order to simplify how he supports causes and focus more deeply on select areas of interest.

+Newmark has described himself as a peasant with money and has a vision of giving away $1 billion dollars, supported by compound interest, before he dies.